oneeve8/kobble-data/content/feamber.md

 Carl Jung spoke of the collective unconscious.

 Hypnosis sessions that tap into the subconscious mind reveal the complexity of the human mind.
-Some people think that these are
+Some people think that these stories are *past lives*

+Other people believe we only li

 What if everything is a symbol, a metaphor?